codama-idl/codama/packages/renderers-core/README.md

 This package also provides a `RenderMap` type and a handful of helpers to work with it.

-A `RenderMap` is a utility type that helps manage a collection of files to be rendered.
+A `RenderMap` is a utility type that helps manage a collection of `Fragment` files to be rendered.
 It acts as a middleman between the logic that generates the content and the logic that writes the content to the filesystem.
 As such, it provides a way to access the generated content outside an environment that supports the Filesystem API — such as the browser.
 It also helps us write tests about the generated code without having to write it to the filesystem.

 ### Creating new `RenderMaps`